varadero cuba

 4. Ride in a Vintage American Car

-Taking a tour in a vintage American car is generally an activity that visitors will save for Havana, but it can be a beautiful way to see Varadero Cuba as well.
+Taking a tour in a vintage American car is generally an activity that visitors will save for Havana, but it can be a beautiful way to see Varadero as well.
+Even if you have already done a similar tour in Havana or plan to, cruising past the water in a vintage convertible is a fantastic way to enjoy Varadero!

-You’ll see old cars around in Varadero beach as you explore the town and probably will be asked if you want to ride, though you can also book in advance online.
+You’ll see old cars all around in Varadero as you explore the town and probably will be asked if you want to ride, though you can also book in advance online.
 Booking in advance is a great way to avoid the annoyance of haggling and will save you from having to bring even more cash to Cuba.

 Read More: 12 Best Things To Do in Varadero